What does advocacy look like for your customer success program?

 One of the first steps toward this goal is understanding why you won and why you lost.
 Your NPS is a solid starting point.

 The primary metric in the advocacy stage will be your Net Promoter Score (NPS).
 This helps determine who your advocates are as well as who they could be, giving you insight into the right time to start a conversation about advocacy.
 Bain & Company has also found that NPS correlates closely with greater market share, better employee engagement and higher profitability — and those who score above competitors outgrow their peers by at least 2 times.

 Generally, an NPS rating is considered the “gold standard” as an advocacy metric.
 However, we recommend checking out our guide on the best practices for calculating and applying NPS.

 Your NPS rating is generated through a single-question survey and reported as a number ranging from -100 to +100 — unlike golf, you’re shooting for a higher score here.
-By asking whether your customers would recommend your company, you can segment them into three groups: promoters, passives and detractors.
+By asking whether your current customers would recommend your company, you can segment them into three groups: promoters, passives and detractors.

 Although this will help you to identify your potential brand advocates (your promoters), an NPS rating misses some important details.
-While your score can help you know whether your advocacy program is working, it won’t be as useful when it comes to helping you determine where your team needs to tweak your existing processes to generate higher advocacy.
+While your score can help you know whether your customer advocacy program is working, it won’t be as useful when it comes to helping you determine where your team needs to tweak your existing processes to generate higher advocacy.

 We’ve found that a rating of about 30 is the average for SaaS teams.
 But don’t panic just yet if you’re falling below that.